sddm/sddm/docs/THEMING.md

 ## Themes

-SDDM themes are created using QtQuick framework, a declarative framework to develop next-generation, hardware-accelerated user interfaces with fluid animations.
-QtQuick offers some basic components
+SDDM themes are created using the QtQuick framework, a declarative framework to develop next-generation, hardware-accelerated user interfaces with fluid animations.
+QtQuick offers some basic components.

 On top of QtQuick, we provide some custom components to make theme development even easier.
 For example a picturebox which can show user avatars.
 Most of the components can be used as views in a model-view sense.

-We also provide models containing information about the screens, sessions available and users.
-Connect these with the provided components and you have fully working solution.
+We also provide models containing information about the screens, available sessions and users.
+Connect these with the provided components and to have a fully working solution.
 For example, below is the whole _code_ needed to create a session selection combobox:

     ComboBox {
     	id: session